 The Red Bag scheme in Warwickshire

-The national NHS Red Bag scheme is launching in Warwickshire with an initial cohort of 32 Older People care homes across the county.
+The national NHS Red Bag scheme is now in operation in Warwickshire with over 70 residential and nursing homes across the county using the scheme.

 The scheme aims to help facilitate a quick, safe and well organised handover of care when a care home resident is admitted to hospital.